CBSE Class 10 Maths Term 1 Syllabus

 Unit – 2: Algebra

-- Relationship between zeros and coefficients of quadratic polynomials
+Zeros of a polynomial, Relationship between zeros and coefficients of quadratic polynomials only.

 Pair of Linear Equations In Two Variables

-- (Motivate) If the corresponding sides of two triangles are proportional, their corresponding two triangles are similar.
+4. (Motivate) If the corresponding sides of two triangles are proportional, their corresponding angles are equal and the two triangles are similar.

-- (Prove) The ratio of the areas of two similar triangles is equal to the ratio of the squares on their corresponding sides.
+7. (Motivate) The ratio of the areas of two similar triangles is equal to the ratio of the squares of their corresponding sides.

-- (Prove) In a triangle, if the square on one side is equal to sum of the squares on the other two sides, the angles opposite to the first side is a right triangle.
+9. (Motivate) In a triangle, if the square on one side is equal to sum of the squares on the other two sides, the angle opposite to the first side is a right angle.

 Introduction to Trigonometry

-Stay tuned with BYJU’S to get the latest news and notification on CBSE along with syllabus, date sheet, marking scheme, exam pattern, worksheet, and more.
+Stay tuned to BYJU’S to get the latest news and notification on CBSE along with syllabus, date sheet, marking scheme, exam pattern, worksheet, and more.